mallond/alien-goats/README.md

 }
 ```

-### Step 6 - Set the home domain of the Assit and Trust
+### Step 6 - Set the home domain of the Asset and Trust

 ```
 > node src/account-issue.js